aweirdgift/Bleepy_UI/README.md

 # Bleepy_UI
 This is the front end of Bleepy.
-I use HTML, CSS, Bootstrap, and Javascript/Jquery
+We use HTML, CSS, Bootstrap, and Javascript/Jquery

+Additional Plugins
+- jQuery Validation
+- AdminLTE
+- ChartJS